acovrig/church-audio-sync/README.md

 # Sync Audio Tracks
-This code is based on [Miles McCoo's cross-correlation implementation](https://web.archive.org/web/20170916044116/https://nerd.mmccoo.com/2017/06/19/automatically-aligning-multiple-videoaudio-clips-in-kdenlive/).
+This code is forked and expanded from [Alexander Lopatin's repository](https://github.com/alopatindev/sync-audio-tracks).
-It calculates a delay between two audios and produces a shifted audio.
+It calculates a delay between the audio from OBS and Waveform.

-## Known Limitations
-Paths with spaces and weird characters are **unsupported**.
+It then merges all audio from Waveform into an `mkv` with video from OBS.
+If subtitles, bulletin PDF, and chapters are available, it will merge those in also.
+If subtitles are not available, it will generate them via the Google Translate API.
+If the sample rate between OBS and Waveform don't match, it will resample the Waveform audio to match.

 ### Supported Formats
 They depend on how SoX and FFmpeg were built for your OS ([more details](https://github.com/alopatindev/sync-audio-tracks/issues/2#issuecomment-421603812)).
 If it didn't work with some format for you — try WAV as experiment.